MasterK0927/aiTabOrganiser/readme.md

 ## Key Features

-- **Workspace Creation**: Automatically group your tabs into meaningful workspaces, powered by similarity prediction Machine Learning model.
+- **Workspace Creation**: Automatically group your tabs into meaningful workspaces, powered by similarity prediction algorithm.
 - **Easy Search**: Quickly find and switch between workspaces in a single click.
 - **Tab Preservation**: Keep your tab collections safe and organized.